bdfinlayson/ruby-class-notes/README.md

       #some code
     end

-The method would throw an ArgumentError if you called it without passing any arguments to it.
+The method above would throw an ArgumentError if you called it without passing any arguments to it.